mikamove/pytest-pitch/README.md

-# pytest_steep
+# pytest_pitch

-`pytest_steep` runs tests in an order such that coverage increases as fast as possible.
+`pytest_pitch` runs tests in an order such that coverage increases as fast as possible.
 Typically 99% of the total coverage is achieved in 10% of the test session time.

 ![example](https://github.com/mikamove/pytest-steep/blob/main/example.png)